singodiyashubham87/QuoteMaster/README.md

 * API Ninjas API

 ## Credits
-The API used for fetching quotes is provided by API Ninjas.
+The API used for fetching the quotes is provided by API Ninjas.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.